 By providing both visual representations and thousands of data points showing exactly where pressure concentrates, these mapping systems enable occupational therapists and medical professionals to make evidence-based seating modifications.
 Healthcare providers can then educate wheelchair users on optimal positioning techniques and movement strategies to redistribute pressure, significantly reducing discomfort and the risk of pressure injuries.

-All right, you’re sold on the power of pressure mapping to increase patient safety and comfort and to minimize the burden of guesswork for occupational therapists, doctors, nurses and other caretakers.
+All right, you're sold on the power of pressure mapping to increase patient safety and comfort, and to minimize the burden of guesswork for occupational therapists, doctors, nurses, and other caregivers.
 But how exactly does such a system work, and how can you implement it at your clinic or care facility?

 Here's the basic rundown: